irstevenson/java-ntlm-proxy/README.md

 # Building

-To provide a single executable JAR, the gradle [Shadow]() plugin is employed.
+To provide a single executable JAR, the gradle [Shadow](https://github.com/johnrengelman/shadow) plugin is employed.
 So to build a 'fat' JAR simply:

     ./gradlew shadowJar

 Then you'll find your JAR at `build/libs/NTLMProxy.jar`.

+How to provide a nicely packaged up tool, then go with:

+    ./gradlew distZip

+You'll then find a new zip located at `build/distributions/NTLMProxy.zip`.
+This zip can be extracted into a folder and then run from there.

 (Note, previously the tool was packaged with [One-JAR](http://one-jar.sourceforge.net/), however I felt Shadow had been kept more up to date and it worked.
 So...)